JWesleySM/Chordality-Analysis/README.md

 getInterGraphSize() -> get the number of vertices and edges in a graph.
 ```

-In order to use it, [download and build](http://releases.llvm.org) on your system.
+In order to use it, [download](http://releases.llvm.org) and [build](http://releases.llvm.org/8.0.0/docs/GettingStarted.html) LLVM on your system.
 Then replace the file located at <your-path-to-llvm/llvm/lib/CodeGen/RegAllocBasic.cpp for this one and recompile the [LLVM static compiler](https://llvm.org/docs/CommandGuide/llc.html).

 ```
 cd <path-to-your-llvm>